 We’re talking “popping it in your mouth like it’s popcorn” addicting.
 It’s right up there in the “can’t stop eating this” category with my crunchy jalapeno bites.

 Next comes the breading.
 Traditionally fried okra is made with a cornmeal breading.
 And while it was good, when it comes to frying things, I am always a huge fan of panko bread crumbs.
 Panko gives everything just the right amount of crunch.

-Finally the dipping sauce.
+Let’s talk about the dipping sauce shall we?
+Every good fried snack has got to have a dipping sauce!
 Fried Okra is pretty great on it’s own but for this recipe, I made a creamy cajun dipping sauce to serve along side.

 Talk about addicting.
 It’s creamy, spicy and perfect for the fried okra.
 You can use any cajun seasoning that you like.
 Just keep in mind that some of them have salt and some don’t.
 I am currently in love with this cajun blend (affiliate link).
 This blend does have salt so you may not need any additional salt for seasoning.

 Also, I’ve made this dip a few times now and while this recipe calls for sour cream, I have actually also made it with a greek yogurt base.
 If you are looking for a little bit of a lighter dip then I suggest using that.
 It is a great substitute!